KarrieK/pandas_data_cleaning/README.md

 # Cleaning dirty data using Pandas and Jupyter notebook

 There is more to life than a million rows - fact.
-Most data journalists start in excel, then progress to SQL and so forth but once your data swells in size I struggle to clean millions of rows of dirty data.
+Most data journalists start in excel, then progress to SQL and so forth but once your data swells in size most people struggle to clean millions of rows of dirty data.

 Rather than venturing down the SQL cleaning route and acknowledging that OpenRefine has its limitations I'm putting together a little cheat sheet on how to clean dirty data using pandas in Jupyter notebook.

 ##First steps - importing data and taking a look

 It's all well and good saying we're going to clean dirty data but do we even know how it's dirty?
-We need to eyeball that sucker and figure how how it looks.
+We need to eyeball that sucker and figure how it looks.

 First thing we need to do is read our data into pandas and take a look for ourselves.